 - do regular user research to ensure that integrating information into Govt.nz actually makes things easier for people.

-Our work has been recognised through several awards.
+Our work has been recognised with several awards.

 Awards we have won

 - 2017 WriteMark Plain English Awards — Best Plain English Website

 - 2015 WriteMark Plain English Awards — Best Plain English Website

 - 2015 Australia and New Zealand Internet Awards, ‘Information’ category